cloud-gov/cg-ui/README.md

 npm run build
 ```

 Eslint configurations are found in [.eslintrc.json](.eslintrc.json).
 Prettier configurations are found in [.prettierrc.json](.prettierrc.json).

 #### Signing your commits

 Cloud.gov requires any commits to this repo to be signed with a GPG key.
 [You will need to set up commit signing before the first time you contribute](https://docs.google.com/document/d/11UDxvfkhncyLEs-NUCniw2u54j4uQBqsR2SBiLYPUZc/edit) :closed_lock_with_key:.

+#### Scanning for secrets

+Cloud.gov requires that contributors have the [caulking tool](https://github.com/cloud-gov/caulking) installed and running on their machines.
+Follow the instructions to install caulking and confirm that `make audit` passes all checks.

 ## Step 8: Deploying